azdavis/azdavis.net/src/simple-js-game/index.md

 It's clear, then, why `id`s must be unique: if two elements had the same `id`, `document.getElementById` wouldn't know which one to return.

+## Add some globals

+Shudder!
+Global variables!
+Fortunately, some of them will never change, i.e., they're actually global _constants_.
+Those aren't as bad, since it's really _changing_ global variables one should worry about, since it's hard to know the state of your program at any given point when you have lots of stuff changing at once.

+    @@ -11,5 +11,19 @@
+     var cols = document.getElementById("cols")
+     var game = document.getElementById("game")

+    +// some constants (warning: hard-coded in other files like style.css).
+    +var RED = "r"
+    +var GREEN = "g"
+    +var BLUE = "b"
+    +var TILE_WIDTH = 56
+    +var BODY_PADDING = 20
+    +
+    +// the board (a 2d array of RED, GREEN, and BLUE).
+    +var board
+    +
+    +// the number of GREENs and BLUEs in the board.
+    +var greens
+    +var blues
+    +
+     // end of the scope.
+     })()

+By convention, one writes variable names in `UPPER_SNAKE_CASE` when they're constants, but, as you can see from the `var` right before each one, it's still technically a variable and could be reassigned.
+The burden is on us, then to recognize the `UPPER_SNAKE_CASE` as a warning _not_ to do so.